reactjs/ko.react.dev/src/content/reference/react/Activity.md

 When the `mode` later switches to "visible", the pre-rendered children will mount and become visible.
 This can be used to prepare parts of the UI the user is likely to interact with next to reduce loading times.

 In the following example from [`useTransition`](/reference/react/useTransition#preventing-unwanted-loading-indicators), the `PostsTab` component fetches some data using `use`.
-When you click the “Posts” tab, the `PostsTab` component suspends, causing the button loading state to appear:
+When you click the "Posts" tab, the `PostsTab` component suspends, causing the button loading state to appear:

 <Sandpack>